Editor's note: This post was originally published on January 6, 2014.

 2. Work with one bookshelf at a time.
 Assess the books on the shelf.
 Talk about them and put the books in piles to Keep, Give, and Move.

 The books that you choose to keep, you will obviously keep on that shelf.
-The books that you give, you will donate to friends, family, or neighbors.
-The books that you think should move, you will move to another place in the house.
+The books that you choose to give away, you can plan to donate to friends, family, neighbors, community libraries and bookstores.
+The books that you decide to move, you'll move to another place in the house.

-5. Do this for each spot in the home where you keep books.
+5. Rinse, repeat.
+Do this for each spot in the home where you keep books.

-You will surely "unearth" some reading treasures along the way—books that have been sleeping on shelves for the past few months.
+You will surely "unearth" some reading treasures along the way — books that have been sleeping on shelves for the past few months, that your family will be thrilled to discover (after stashing it on the shelf unread) — or even better, rediscover for a second or third read.

 Book Sweeps are a win-win!
 Let's get sweeping and start the year off on the right reading foot!